aspwil/PixelPerfectUpscale/README.md

 if you specify a diffrent output directory, it will output the files to the new directory and leave the orginials uneffected

+IT IS HIGHLY RECOMENDED TO USE AN OUTPUT DIRECTORY, SO AS TO NOT REPLACE THE ORIGINAL IMAGES.

+this program supports upscaling images, but cant downscale them back to the original state.

 you can also specify an output png file like: `java -jar PPUP.jar "test.png" "test2x.png"`

 if you dont specify a scale, it will default to 2x